 Alzheimer’s disease is a growing public health crisis in Arizona.
-Without an effective treatment or cure, the impact of Alzheimer’s will continue to rise and the numbers in Arizona are escalating.
+The impact of Alzheimer’s is projected to rise, and the most recent data show:

 - 13.4% of people aged 45 and older have subjective cognitive decline.